Swiftaff/svelte-object-explorer/README.md

 ...but sometimes you just want to see how a value changes over time while using your app without chucking it into the view with `why won't my button toggle: {variable}`, or perhaps you forgot what shape the data is in from that API call or store variable.

-Displays an unobtrusive toggle-able window, with one or multiple variables of most kinds of data: array, object, string, number, boolean, symbol
+Displays an unobtrusive toggle-able window, with one or multiple variables of most kinds of data: array, object, string, number, boolean, symbol, (not yet bigint)

 Manually expand/contract nested objects and arrays, or show all expanded, and hover to highlight elements of the same level.